Why does the UK want to model its immigration system on Denmark?

 Last year, the Danish government said it had approved a “historically” low number of asylum applications – something that is said to have impressed the home secretary.

-Their approach to migration and integration policy has reduced the number of asylum applications to the lowest number in 40 years in 2024, while they have also successfully removed 95 per cent of rejected asylum seekers..
+The country’s approach to migration and integration policy has reduced the number of asylum applications to the lowest number in 40 years in 2024, while they have also successfully removed 95 per cent of rejected asylum seekers.

 What policies could they implement?

-While refugees who have been targeted by a foreign regime are likely to be provided protection in Denmark, most people who have been granted asylum are only allowed to stay in the country temporarily.
+While refugees who have been targeted by a foreign regime are likely to be protected in Denmark, most people who have been granted asylum are only allowed to stay in the country temporarily.

 When a country is deemed safe, the Danish government has the power to withdraw or refuse renewal of protection, even where the individual has been resident for several years.

-Denmark also imposes conditions, such as being in full-time employment, that are applied to people seeking settlement rights.
+Denmark also imposes conditions applied to people seeking settlement rights, such as being in full-time employment.

-Home Office officials are also said to be looking at the country’s tighter rules for family reunions, which include a minimum age of 24 for refugees applying for their partners to join them, which the country says is to protect against forced marriages.
+Home Office officials are also said to be looking at the country’s tighter rules for family reunions, which include a minimum age of 24 for refugees applying for their partners to join them, a move designed to protect against forced marriages.

-A person who has been granted residency in Denmark must not have claimed benefits for three years and they must put up a financial guarantee, while both partners must also pass a Danish language test.
+A person who has been granted residency in Denmark must not have claimed benefits for three years.
+They must put up a financial guarantee, while both partners must also pass a Danish language test.

-Denmark also takes a tough approach to integration, with a law that allows the state to demolish apartment blocks in areas where at least half of the residents have a “non-Western” background – a law that was found to be discriminatory on the basis of ethnic origin by a senior adviser to the EU’s top court.
+Denmark also takes a tough approach to integration, with a law that allows the state to demolish apartment blocks in areas where at least half of the residents have a “non-Western” background.
+A senior adviser to the EU’s top court found this to be discriminatory based on ethnic origin.

 Refugees who live in these housing estates would not be eligible for family reunion.

-While the UK government is not expected to go so far as this in its imitation of Denmark’s immigration system, the government is likely to take some lessons from this aspect of the system as part of an attempt to boost integration in Britain.
+While the UK government is not expected to go as far as this in its imitation of Denmark’s immigration system, the government is likely to take lessons from this aspect of the system as part of an attempt to boost integration in Britain.

+Denmark’s strict immigration policies have also caused problems for big business, with companies pushing ministers to address labour shortages.
+This summer the Danish government proposed reforms aimed at expanding access to work permits for nationals of 16 non-EU countries, and reducing the minimum salary requirement.

+The home secretary is said to believe that the UK has become a “destination of choice for ‘asylum shoppers’”.
+However this view has been criticised by charity Refugee Council who pointed out that many people seek asylum in Britain because they “speak some English or have long-standing ties that help them rebuild their lives in safety”.

 How have Labour MPs responded?

-Labour MPs are split on the move, with some in so-called red wall seats – seen as vulnerable to challenge from Reform UK – wanting ministers to go further in the Danish direction, while others believe the policies will estrange progressive voters and push the party too far to the right.
+Labour MPs are split on the move, with some in red-wall seats seen as vulnerable to challenge from Reform UK wanting ministers to go further in the Danish direction.
+Others believe the policies will estrange progressive voters and push the party too far to the right.

-Left-wing Labour MP Nadia Whittome, who is a member of the party’s Socialist Campaign Group caucus, urged against emulating the Danish model, suggesting it was “far-right”.
+Left-wing MP Nadia Whittome, who is a member of the party’s Socialist Campaign Group caucus, urged against emulating the Danish model, suggesting it was extremist.

-Meanwhile, Clive Lewis accused the government of “adopting the logic of its opponents” in its attempt to crack down on migration.
+Meanwhile, Clive Lewis accused the government of mimicking Reform in its attempt to crack down on migration.

 “When a progressive party adopts the logic of its opponents – that migrants are a threat, that order must come before rights, that the state’s job is to manage people rather than empower them – it doesn’t neutralise the authoritarian right.
 It normalises it”, he said.